TristanRhodes/CakeTools/README.md

 ```

 ## Targets
-* `BuildAndTest` - Build and UnitTest the projects
+* `BuildAndTest` - Build and UnitTest the projects.
+Writes results to `artifacts` folder.
 * `BuildAndAcceptanceTest` - Spin up apps and containers.
 Run Specflow AT project.
+Writes results to `artifacts` folder.
-* `BuildAndBenchmark` - Build and Benchmark the projects
+* `BuildAndBenchmark` - Build and Benchmark the projects.
+Writes results to `artifacts` folder.
+* `ExportApiSpecs` - Generate Swagger specs and Postman collections.
+Writes results to `artifacts` folder.
-* `NugetPackAndPush` - Package and Push nuget packages
+* `NugetPackAndPush` - Package and Push nuget packages.
+Writes results to `artifacts` folder.
 * `DockerPackAndPush` - Package and push apps as docker images.
 * `FullPackAndPush` - Package and Push nuget and docker images.